 Couples counseling helps you and your partner:

-While communication problems are not the only cause of relationship distress, it is often one of the first unhealthy dynamics to be recognized by couples.
-It represents a large part of how we connect with each other.
-A therapist trained in the Gottman Method will help you identify communication problems and will teach you the antidotes for the toxicity created by them.
+Communication represents a large part of how we connect with each other.
+A therapist trained in the Gottman Method will help you identify communication problems and will teach you how to fix them.
 The Four Horsemen of the Apocalypse are communication patterns that represent major dysfunction in communication and that if left untreated can result in the demise of a relationship:

 - Criticism – This feels like character assassination.
 A highly charged criticism of the very character of a person that goes well beyond a simple behavioral complaint.
 These can be passive-aggressive, or overtly aggressive.